szirmaivili/Probability-and-statistics/README.md

 operations between random variables (addition, subtraction, multiply and divide by a constant).
 It also contains implemented statistical tests like one and two-sample u- and t-test and F-test.

-This text above is a brief summary of the code.
 You can also read the whole documentation with detailed descriptions in 'Documentation.pdf'.